When friendship crosses the bridge into love it’s a wonderful experience.

 And generally turned on as hell by them then, yeah, they’re more than a friend.

-7) What does Sigmund Freud say?
+11) What would Sigmund Freud say?

 Sometimes working out whether your friend actually has feelings for you seems like an impossible task.